 Myositis and cancer have been linked since 1916, but few in-depth clinical research studies have been published.
-The findings of those studies, however, show an increased incidence of cancer in patients with Polymyositis and a significant increase for those with Dermatomyositis.
+Myositis does not cause cancer, however, those with certain types of myositis have an increased risk and incidence of cancer, including polymyositis and a more notable increase for those with dermatomyositis.

 Additional Cancer Risks

 Not only do poly- and dermatomyositis come with a higher risk of cancer, but there are also other factors which increase the risk such as certain autoantibodies and medications used to treat myositis.

 Myositis-specific and associated antibodies can provide insight into cancer risk.
 The presence of certain antibodies is linked with increased cancer risk, including those positive for TIF1-gamma (TIF1-γ) or NXP2.
 Testing positive for these, and others should alert your physician that you are at a higher risk of having cancer and to order the necessary cancer screenings.

 Other autoantibodies that are currently known to be associated with increased cancer rates are P155/140 and Anti T1F1 (found in DM and JDM).